skilesare/immortality/a_new_constitution/article-i---commentary.md

 No Change.

-The power of the congress to create electable taxes on citizens and mandatory taxes on corporations and artifical capital, shall be non-exclusive and congress shall not deny the rights of states, jurisdictions, cross-state organizations, or other entities to create and collect electable taxes such that all collections and dispersions of funds into those accounts are open for public inspection and that no private payments are made to or from such accounts.
+The power of the congress to create electable taxes on citizens and mandatory taxes on corporations and artificial capital, shall be non-exclusive and congress shall not deny the rights of states, jurisdictions, cross-state organizations, or other entities to create and collect electable taxes such that all collections and dispersions of funds into those accounts are open for public inspection and that no private payments are made to or from such accounts.

-This establishes the catallaxian system of electable taxes as well as allowing for state, local, and other forms of organizations to act as psudo-states inside the republic as long as the adhear to the same open and no private payment laws.
+This establishes the catallaxian system of electable taxes as well as allowing for state, local, and other forms of organizations to act as pseudo-states inside the republic as long as the adhere to the same open and no private payment laws.
 All tax collection and expenditure must be listed on a public ledger and be open for inspection.

 _Section.
 10._